23 Weeks Pregnant: The 23rd Week Of Pregnancy

 It is best to go ahead and begin discussing these issues with your partner so necessary arrangements can be made.

 Drinking plenty of fluids, especially water, is extremely important during pregnancy.
 While it is best to drink water, you can also drink vegetable juice, fruit juice, milk, and some herbal teas.
 You want to avoid coffee, and sodas due to their caffeine content.
 They are also diuretics, which can decrease the amount of fluids in your body and cause you to become dehydrated.
 If you are drinking enough water, your urine should be pale yellow or even clear; dark yellow urine is an indication that you are not drinking enough water.

 Pregnancy Week 23: Tips for mom’s partner

-Paternity leave is when the father takes off time from work after the birth or adoption of a child.
+Paternity leave is when the father takes off time from work after the birth of a child.
 You will need to see what your employer offers in terms of paternity leave.
 Currently most of this is un-paid time off, but several states are working on laws that will change this to paid time off.
-Begin discussing with your partner your options regarding paternity leave, and begin creating a game plan for the first several weeks of your new baby’s life.
+Begin discussing your options with your partner regarding paternity leave, and begin creating a game plan for the first several weeks of your new baby’s life.